alastria/alastria-wallet/README.md

 ```
 npm run start:android
 ```

+The app supports Android version 9, later versions are not supported.

 ## Deeplinks
 To access the application through a deeplink you can access this link to see examples: https://codepen.io/samuelsan95/pen/poJwmrY